emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 8. Advanced settings (optional): Choose whether to use sync or async query mode, and whether to enable queue or batch.
 For details, see [Configuration parameters](#Configuration).
 9. Then click **Create** to finish the setup.

-We have successfully created the data bridge to InfluxDB, now we can continue to create rules to specify the data to be written into InfluxDB.
+We have successfully created the data bridge to InfluxDB, now we can continue to create rules to specify the data to be saved into InfluxDB.

-1. Go to EMQX Dashboard, click **Data Integration** -> **Data Rules**.
+1. Go to EMQX Dashboard, click **Data Integration** -> **Rules**.
 2. Click **Create** on the top right corner of the page.
-3. Input `my_rule` as the rule ID, and set the rules in the SQL Editor.
+3. Input `my_rule` as the rule ID, and set the rules in the **SQL Editor**.
 Here we want to save the MQTT messages under topic `t/#`  to InfluxDB, we can use the SQL syntax below.
 Note: If you are testing with your SQL, please ensure you have included all required fields in the `SELECT` part.

   ```sql
   SELECT